IaVashik/portal2-BBoxCast-v1/README.md

 2. Create an instance of the `bboxcast` class by providing the following parameters:
    - `startpos`: the starting position of the ray.
    - `endpos`: the ending position of the ray.
-   - `ignoremask` (optional): an array of entities to be ignored during tracing.
+   - `ignoremask` (optional): an entity or array of entities to be ignored during tracing.
    - `settings` (optional): custom settings for the trace, if any.
 3. Utilize the available methods of the `bboxcast` instance to retrieve trace information:
    - `GetStartPos()`: returns the starting position of the ray.